bradietilley/carbon-zodiac/README.md

 ## License

-MIT... or whatever is the "use it and have fun without needing to worry about anything" license is.
+MIT... or whatever the "use it and have fun without needing to worry about anything" license is.

 If you use it and are happy to share your project name/URL, feel free to mention it in a PR and add it below or something.